ikarusx1/Bookworm/README.md

-Bookworm is a Flask-based web server designed to manage a collection of books effectively.
-Harnessing the power of SQLAlchemy, it connects seamlessly to a PostgreSQL database, allowing for sophisticated data manipulation and retrieval.
-The server is equipped with JSON parsing middleware to handle data exchanges smoothly and defines various routes for comprehensive book management.
-Set to listen on port 5000, Bookworm provides a robust platform for adding, modifying, and querying book data through a clean and intuitive API.
+# Bookworm

+**Purpose:** Bookworm is a web application designed for managing a personal library.
+It allows users to add books to their library, mark books as read, leave reviews, and receive recommendations based on their reading history.

+## Features
+- **Add Books:** Users can add new books to their library.
+- **Manage Books:** Users can update and delete their books.
+- **Track Reading:** Users can mark books as read and leave reviews.
+- **Get Recommendations:** Users can receive book recommendations based on their reading history.